torproject/sbws/README.md

 - `scripts/maint/` scripts for **maint**aining sbws and doing administrative
   things like regenerating the website or updating the AUTHORS file.
-- `scripts/tools/` misc. scripts for users of sbws.
+- `scripts/tools/` misc. scripts for users of sbws. performing tests with them.
+- `tests/unit/` simple little tests that don't require Tor to be running
+- `tests/integration/` more complex tests and/or tests that require Tor to be running
-- `tests/testnets/` scripts and code for running mini Tor networks locally and performing integration tests with them.
+- `tests/testnets/` scripts and code for running mini Tor networks locally
-- `tests/` unit tests executed with `pytest` or `tox`.

 ## Boring things